Netflix/ndbench/ndbench-dynamodb-plugins/README.md

 ### Table Creation

-There are two ways to create DynamoDB Tables with NDBench.
-The first is by creating the DynamoDB Tables from the AWS Console.
+There are two ways to create DynamoDB tables with NDBench.
+The first is by creating the DynamoDB tables from the AWS Console.
 The second is to allow NDBench to create the tables programmatically.
 This is configured by the following configuration `ndbench.config.dynamodb.isProgramTables` (defaults to `false`).
-False means that tables will be configured by the AWS console.
+False means that tables will be configured by the AWS Console.

 #### AWS Console Configuration